 What Is the INTJ Personality Type, and What Does It Stand For?

 The MBTI was created in the mid-20th century and inspired by Jungian psychology.
 Of the 16 types, the INTJ personality type is among the rarest, present in less than 3% of the population.
 INTJ personalities display the core qualities of intuition, introversion, thinking, and judging.
 The INTJ personality type is categorized into two subtypes:

-INTJ-A refers to the ‘Assertive Mastermind’ who often has greater confidence in their abilities than the INTJ-T. The INTJ-T is known as the ‘Turbulent Mastermind,’ and refers to people with the INTJ personality who don’t have a lot of confidence.
+INTJ-A refers to the ‘Assertive Mastermind’ who often has greater confidence in their abilities than the INTJ-T. The INTJ-T is known as the ‘Turbulent Mastermind,’ and refers to people with the INTJ personality who lack confidence.